 What Are The Best Hotels In San Francisco?

-As with any world class city, there are multiple luxury hotels to consider.
-There are leading brands like the Ritz-Carlton, Four Seasons, St. Regis and Fairmont Heritage Place, Ghirardelli Square.
-Of course, there are additional landmark hotels like the Fairmont and InterContinental Mark Hopkins, Palace Hotel, the Marriott and InterContinental San Francisco.
-All in all, the choice should really depend on location.
+As with any world-class city, there are multiple luxury hotels.
+Leading brands like the Ritz-Carlton, Four Seasons, St. Regis Fairmont Heritage Place, and Ghirardelli Square exist.
+Of course, additional landmark hotels like the Fairmont and InterContinental Mark Hopkins, the Palace Hotel, the Marriott, and InterContinental San Francisco exist.
+All in all, the choice should depend on location.

 Best Hotels Near Oracle Park?

 Hotel VIA and Hyatt Place are practically across the street from the Giant’s ballpark.
-Along the Embarcadero exceptional hotels like Hotel Griffon, Harbor Court and Hyatt Regency.
-Slightly farther in SoMa are the Intercontinental San Francisco, San Francisco Marriott Marquis and the W San Francisco.
+Along the Embarcahere are exceptional hotels like Hotel Griffon, Harbor Court, and Hyatt Regency.
+The Intercontinental San Francisco, San Francisco Marriott Marquis, and the W San Francisco are slightly farther in SoMa.

 Related: San Francisco Marriott Marquis